adumicic/adumicic_tdf_tech/README.md

   * If fails more than 3 times, then gracefully exit and try again on next schedule
 * The API key is sensitive and as such needs to be stored securely
   * Is stored in AWS Secret Manager.
 You can either get your own free key from the API [provider](https://www.weatherapi.com), or contact the developer of this repo.
+  * Due to security issues this is not stored in the code and needs to be deleted manually
 * A bash script is used to add key to KMS so that it isn't stored in Github, nor is it logged in the CloudFormation logs
 * Assume that everything fails all the time
   * Retry the api